 On how much of the public should be involved in public art; or why we should hold on tightly to failure. by Neal Von Flue

-Prior to learning about this story, I had never really thought seriously about minimalist sculpture, Richard Serra, or any of his contemporaries.
+Prior to learning about this story I had never really thought seriously about minimalist sculpture, Richard Serra, or any of his contemporaries.
 I only realized after starting to research his work that I had experience with one of Serra’s sculptures up close.
 I’ve seen it quite a few times actually.
-It’s indoors, which seems strange because it’s over 12 feet tall and rusty and made of 2-inch thick metal.
+It’s indoors at LACMA, which seems strange because it’s over 12 feet tall and rusty and made of 2-inch thick metal.
 It makes the 20-foot high ceiling seem low.
 To me, it feels trapped.
-Like someone might have put it in this room, shot it with some mad scientist’s enlarging ray and, like Alice, it grew to fill the house.
-So they sighed and threw a couple lights above it and put a little inscribed plate by the door.
-And there it will sit until they develop the technology to make it small again.
+Like someone put a 2-foot version of the sculpture in the center of the room, shot it with some mad scientist’s enlarging ray and like Alice, it grew till it filled the house.
+So they sighed and threw a couple lights above it, put a little inscribed plate by the door, and there it will sit until someone develops the technology to make it small again.

 I figured the sculpture was really mostly about it’s size, and that’s not very interesting to me.
 In today’s time, it’s not incredibly impressive to produce a large scale work.
 Especially something like this, which requires industrial manufacturing to even exist.
 I mean to say, it creates a distance from the artist, it doesn’t feel personal.
 It wasn’t hammered out by the creator, standing on a scaffold, with a welding torch hanging over the rail.
 It’s not made of junk, a statement from the well-trod genre of repurposed detritus from our society, so that we might draw some conclusion about how the artist feels about something.

-I know the reality is that Richard Serra thought it up, but it was actually made in a German factory.
-Likely forged by life-long factory workers with rough hands who we also might assume don’t get the time or the inclination to dream up such lofty ideas.
-They might feel no difference working on a Richard Serra sculpture than they would making a girder for a building.
+The reality is that Richard Serra thought it up, but it was actually made in a German factory.
+Likely forged by life-long factory workers with rough hands who we also might assume don’t get the time or the inclination to dream up such lofty forms.
+They might feel little difference working on a Richard Serra sculpture than if they were making a girder for a building.
 And it seems like Richard Serra and a lot of the art world- and our own government- have opinions about these “average people” and how they interact with art.